Rossmoyne Senior High School

-Founded in 1968, the school provides education for approximately 2,100 students from Year 7 to Year 12.

 History

 Construction of Rossmoyne Senior High School commenced in 1967 on land that was owned by the Webb family who originally came from Scotland.
 It opened for students the following year (1968).
-The name Rossmoyne has no connection with the area but was thought to be suitable for marketing a subdivision in the area.
+The school is located on Keith Road in Bull Creek but was named after the suburb that had grown rapidly around the school site.
+Keith Road was named after Keith Roberts, the school’s first Head Boy, who died in a traffic accident on his way home from football training on 22 June 1971.

 Over the years the student catchment areas for Rossmoyne Senior High School were from Lynwood, Willetton, Riverton, Shelley, Bull Creek, Ferndale, southern end of Mount Pleasant, Booragoon and Brentwood.
 Now Rossmoyne Senior High School has restricted its mainstream intake to students from Rossmoyne, parts of Bull Creek and Willetton, Riverton, Shelley, Brentwood and Bateman, although it also runs a gifted and talented programme for academically gifted students.
 Students from years seven to ten (inclusive) are required to study a foreign language, with a choice of Chinese, German, French, and Japanese.

 A fire at the school caused A$500,000 worth of damage in 2008.
-The blaze destroyed a double demountable classroom with furniture and computer equipment, the arson squad were investigating the cause.
+The blaze destroyed a double demountable classroom with furniture and computer equipment.
+The arson squad investigated the cause.